Oreo Cookie Balls

 - 1 16 oz package of Oreo Cookies

 - 1 8 oz block cream cheese softened to room temperature

-1 package of white chocolate (or vanilla) Almond bark*
+- 1 package of white chocolate Almond bark

-Cook's Notes: A couple of tips: until you get used to working with chocolate, you may tend to overuse the amount of chocolate you actually need for each ball.
+A couple of tips.
+Until you get used to working with chocolate, you may tend to overuse the amount of chocolate you actually need for each ball.
 After dipping, take a toothpick and run it around the bottom of each ball before the chocolate totally hardens.
 This will make it easier to break off any extra chocolate that pooled at the bottom of each ball.
 Also, you may want to buy an extra package of the white chocolate for this same reason.